Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

 Given a face image $(s43, c29, f05)$, i.e., subject $s43$ in pose $c29$ under illumination $f05$, Fig.~\ref{fig:coding1_1}, \ref{fig:coding1_2} and \ref{fig:coding1_100} show the decomposed sparse representations for subject $s43$, pose $c29$ and illumination $f05$ after $1$, $2$ and $100$ iterations of Algorithm~\ref{algo:coding} respectively.
 We can notice that the decomposed sparse codes (color red) converge to the learned model codes (color blue) in $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$.
 As shown in Fig.~\ref{fig:converge_1}, we observe convergence after 4 iterations.

 \cite{tensor-ksvd} proposed a \emph{Tensor k-SVD} method, which is similar to Tensorfaces but replaces the $N$-mode SVD with k-SVD to perform multilinear sparse decomposition.
 Using the Tensor k-SVD method, we are able to learn a Tensor k-SVD dictionary and the associated domain matrices.
-As the Tensor k-SVD method is designed for data compression, it is not discussed in \cite{tensor-ksvd} how to decompose a single image into separate spare coefficient vectors over such learned Tensor k-SVD dictionary.
-We adopt a learned Tensor k-SVD dictionary as the base dictionary for domain invariant sparse coding using Algorithm~\ref{algo:coding}.
+As the Tensor k-SVD method is designed for data compression, it is not discussed in \cite{tensor-ksvd} how to decompose a single image into separate { sparse} coefficient vectors over such learned Tensor k-SVD dictionary.
+We adopt a learned Tensor k-SVD dictionary as the base dictionary for domain-invariant sparse coding using Algorithm~\ref{algo:coding}.
 As shown in Fig.\ref{fig:ncoding1_100}, the decomposed sparse codes do not converge well to the learned model codes.
 It indicates that Algorithm~\ref{algo:coding} performs an inconsistent decomposition over the Tensor k-SVD dictionary.
-Therefore, a base dictionary learned from Algorithm~\ref{algo:basedict} is required by the proposed domain invariant sparse coding in Algorithm~\ref{algo:coding} to enforce a consistent multilinear sparse decomposition.
+Therefore, a base dictionary learned from Algorithm~\ref{algo:basedict} is required by the proposed domain-invariant sparse coding in Algorithm~\ref{algo:coding} to enforce a consistent multilinear sparse decomposition.

 We further decompose face images $(s43, c27, f13)$ and $(s01, c27, f13)$ over $\mathbf{D}_{10}$.
-As shown in Fig.~\ref{fig:coding2}, even pose $c27$ is unknown to $\mathbf{D}_{10}$, the decomposed sparse codes for subjects $s43$ and $s01$, and illumination $f13$ still converge to the learned models.
+As shown in Fig.~\ref{fig:coding2}, even when pose $c27$ is unknown to $\mathbf{D}_{10}$, the decomposed sparse codes for subjects $s43$ and $s01$, and illumination $f13$ still converge to the learned models.
 By comparing the pose codes in Fig.~\ref{fig:coding2_1} and \ref{fig:coding2_2}, we notice that the unknown pose $c27$ is represented as a sparse linear combination of known poses in a consistent way.
-We observe convergence after about 10 iterations for both cases, as shown in Fig.\ref{fig:converge_2} and Fig.\ref{fig:converge_3}.
+Given the non-optimality of the greedy OMP adopted in each iteration \cite{greedgood}, we still observe convergence after about 10 iterations for both cases, as shown in Fig.\ref{fig:converge_2} and Fig.\ref{fig:converge_3}.